-German Attorney, U.S. Patent Agent
+German Patent Attorney, U.S. Patent Agent

-In addition to patent prosecution, Thomas also represents clients in opposition and invalidity procedures before the European Patent Office, the German Federal Patent Court, and the German Supreme Court.
+Thomas also represents clients in opposition and invalidity procedures before the European Patent Office, the German Federal Patent Court, and the German Supreme Court.
 He frequently argues cases at the EPO.
 Thomas also has significant experience in patent litigation in Germany, in particular before the District Court of Düsseldorf, Germany.

 - FICPI (Fédération Internationale des Conseils en Propriété Industrielle)

 - epi (Institute of Representatives before the EPO)

 - AIPLA (American Intellectual Property Law Association)